Accessibility Statement

 Portage Aims

-To support the development of young children's play, communication skills, independence, social skills and to encourage full participation in day to day life within the family and beyond the home.
+Portage aims to support the development of young children's play, communication skills, independence, and social skills, and to encourage full participation in day to day life within the family and beyond the home.

-The Portage worker will work alongside parents/carers offering support practical help and ideas to:
+We work alongside parents/carers offering support, practical help and ideas to:

 • Make learning fun for all the family